MegaJ/metalsmith-permalinks/Readme.md

 # metalsmith-permalinks
+  This is a small modification.
+I didn't like that my properties were auto slugized.
+I wanted backslashes so metalsmith would write files in directory structures I could control more easily.

   A Metalsmith plugin that applies a custom permalink pattern to files, and renames them so that they're nested properly for static sites (converting `about.html` into `about/index.html`).